Soil Health Champions

 Field days are like barn-raisings: the host farmer or rancher (often a Soil Health Champion, although this is not a requirement) shares about an on-farm project to improve soil health or implement a regenerative agricultural practice that they have gotten to work fairly well.
 Often this is a project that benefits from some extra hands to get accomplished.
 Field day participants then get to work, learning by doing, with the guidance of the host and maybe some project partners.

-The topic possibilities for field days are practically endless: earth contouring for passive rainwater harvest; pasture design and fencing for high-intensity, low-frequency grazing; building rock dams to prevent erosion; removing and mulching invasive species; making biochar; installing hedgerows for pollinator habitat; inoculating seeds with compost from a Johnson-Su bioreactor; cultivating cover crops between rows of pecans—anything potentially hands-on that advances soil health and regenerative agriculture.
+The topic possibilities for field days are practically endless: earth contouring for passive rainwater harvest; building rock dams to prevent erosion; pasture design and fencing for high-intensity, low-frequency grazing; sheet mulching a community garden; making biochar; installing hedgerows for pollinator habitat; buidling and filling Johnson-Su bioreactors; inoculating and seeding cover crops—anything potentially hands-on that advances soil health and regenerative agriculture.

 Our desired future includes both a thriving human community and a healthy ecosystem.
 The Soil Health Champions Network provides an opportunity for learning and sharing insights with your local community while being connected to the larger soil health movement.
 Join us!